-MTSC 6100G (non-credit) Graduate Seminar in Science Communication II.
+MTSC 6100G Graduate Seminar in Science Communication II (non-credit).
 The goal of this course is to further the students' development of strong scientific communication skills.
 Each student will make a 30 minute presentation of their research to all students in both the first and second years of the program and answer questions.
 Students will evaluate their peers' presentations and will receive both peer and faculty reviews of their own presentations.
-O cr.
+The student will receive a grade of either pass or fail.
+0 cr.

 MTSC 6110G Thermodynamics and Statistical Mechanics of Materials.
 This one-semester course provides a comprehensive introduction to thermodynamics and statistical mechanics of materials, such as semiconductors, amorphous and soft materials, liquids and their mixtures, polymers, and inhomogeneous materials.
 It covers phase transitions and phase equilibrium, order-disorder phenomena, point defects in crystals, and the statistical thermodynamics of interfaces.
-Non-equilibrium thermodynamics will be briefly introduced.
+Nonequilibrium thermodynamics will be briefly introduced.
 The course provides the background knowledge for students to read the literature in the field and to use it in their research.
+3 cr.
 Prerequisites: Undergraduate thermodynamics, statistical mechanics and satisfaction of admission requirements for MSc program.
-3 cr.